-The mission of CFAR is to achieve improved diagnosis, treatment, and prevention of HIV/AIDS by fostering the development of new knowledge from multidisciplinary research in service to the pillars of the CFAR scientific mission of HIV Basic Sciences to Impact Clinical Outcomes, Behavioral Epidemiology and Intervention, Population Health Prevention and Treatment, and Community Engaged Research.
+The mission of CFAR is to catalyze new and nurture ongoing HIV research - across the scientific domains of basic, behavioral, clinical, implementation, and community science - in partnership with the communities we serve.
 Ensuring service to these overarching pillars of scientific research unifies our purpose and aligns our goals with those of the National AIDS Strategy and the HIV scientific community.